Rare Gemstone Collection: Where To Begin

 If you've shopped in The Vault, you've realized that it holds a wide assortment of gemstones--more than two dozen varieties in a range of prices, from around $100 to over $80,000.
 The gemstones in The Vault aren't the most expensive, but they are the best examples of their type.
 We practice a "good, better, best" strategy for The Vault, so that everyone with a passion for gemstone collecting can own truly fine gems.
 But where to begin?

-These gems represent a perfect opportunity for a beginning or seasoned gemstone collector to own an incredibly rare piece of nature's beauty that, due to lack of demand, still comes at a very good price.
+These rare gems represent a perfect opportunity for a beginning or seasoned gemstone collector to own an incredibly rare piece of nature's beauty that, due to lack of demand, still comes at a very good price.
 Golden sphalerite, for example, ranges from a few hundred to a few thousand dollars, but you get so much for your money with sphalerite.
 Though most people have never heard of it, sphalerite contains a dazzling amount of flash and sparkle and has dispersion more than three times that of a diamond.
 It would make an outstanding addition to any beginner or sophisticated collection, as would one of my favorites, cerussite.

 Cer-you-what?
 That's probably the reaction most people would give you, but it's actually pronounced more like "seh-ruse-ite" and it's an incredibly lively, beautiful stone.
 Cerussite grows in twinned crystals that form unique stars, making it especially appealing to mineralogists, but its brilliant sparkle makes it desirable as a faceted stone too.
 Pure cerussite is colorless and it contains a lot of lead, which helps increase its sparkle factor the same way lead crystal sparkles more than simple glass.
 It's unfortunate that cerussite is too soft for jewelry, because its beauty would give even diamond some healthy competition, but it can still be a perfectly pretty addition to a gem collection.